Are you sure you want to remove this item from your Recipe Box?

 Which would you rather: a bunch of store-bought Easter candy or a homemade cake that tastes like candy?

-FYI, now is the time to snatch up that fresh rhubarb at the farmers market.
-Its tart flavor is just the thing to complement creamy rice pudding.
+Rhubarb's tart flavor is just the thing to complement creamy rice pudding.

 No need to stop by that fancy, expensive bakery.
 You can make the same treats at home.